Exceptional Education and Childhood Education, B.S.Ed

 Fax: (716) 878-5410

-A concentration can be in one of the following subjects: English, French, Italian, math, science, social studies, Spanish, or American studies.
+(A concentration can be in one of the following subjects: English, French, Italian, math, science, social studies, or Spanish.)

 Total Required Credit Hours for the Exceptional Education Major 65 cr